Updated February 28, 2025

 Q: Are there any home remedies for eczema on the lips?

 A: Yes, there are several home remedies that can help soothe and heal eczema on the lips.
-These include applying aloe vera gel, coconut oil, shea butter, or honey to the affected area.
+Common treatments include applying coconut oil or shea butter to the affected area.
+But you should always consult a healthcare provider before trying new treatments.

 Q: Can I get eczema on my lips from using certain lipsticks?